 The technology of automation allows firms to pursue unconventional avenues that they otherwise may not have the time or manpower to manage, such as an automated crowdfunding apparatus like GroupFund Legal to help clients that wouldn’t be able to afford the firm’s services under normal circumstances.
 This opens the firm up to a whole new client base and an additional revenue source.

 Of course, the value of automation persists no matter the size of the firm.
 With 60% of small firms now using practice management software according to the American Bar Association, the ease of adding integrated apps to the law firm’s existing system make adoption even easier.
-In terms of potential efficiency and productivity increases, this is very good news for law firms.
+In terms of potential efficiency and law firm productivity increases, this is very good news for law firms.

 4. Make Use of Your Own Data